 Scoop out the seeds in the middle.

-Then, in order to dry out the noodles a bit, so they aren’t mushy post roasting, you will need to salt/brine these ringlets.
+Then, in order to dry out the noodles a bit, so they aren’t mushy post-roasting, you will need to salt/brine these ringlets.
 It’s not a necessity, and it does take 20 minutes of “waiting,” but it totally improves the texture!
-Rinse off salt before baking/roasting.
+Rinse off the salt before baking/roasting.

 Add a little olive oil then in the oven we go!
 Bam!

 Lastly, you sear the scallops.
 And because I know many of you are fearful of cooking scallops, we’re gonna go over this again.
-Capeeesh?
+Capeesh?

 All you need is one pan, butter or oil, and your scallops (cleaned).
-Heat a pan on between medium high to high, add your butter.
-Once it’s starts sizzling, add your scallop.
-Add in your garlic and dash sea salt, pan sear for 6-8 minutes on medium high, flipping the scallops once or twice.
+Heat a pan on between medium-high to high, add your butter.
+Once it starts sizzling, add your scallops.
+Add in your garlic and a dash of sea salt, then pan sear for 6-8 minutes on medium high, flipping the scallops once or twice.

-Paleo Seafood Pumpkin Spaghetti Squash Pasta is topped with a miso pumpkin sauce and buttery scallops.
+Seafood Pumpkin Spaghetti Squash Pasta is strands of spaghetti squash topped with a miso pumpkin sauce and buttery scallops.
 A healthy lower carb version of your favorite pasta dish.
 Paleo and gluten-free, with a vegan recipe option.

 - 1 medium size spaghetti squash